neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 7. Implications for practice

-    - This study could be a helpful resouce for those wanting to secure their docker container.
+    - This study could be a helpful resource for those wanting to secure their docker container.

 8. Implications for research

     - Other organizations or teams may be interested in researching different ways to harden docker containers so they are more secure.
 This could be a good jumping-off point.

-J. Chelladhurai, P. R. Chelliah and S. A. Kumar, "Securing Docker Containers from Denial of Service (DoS) Attacks," 2016 IEEE International Conference on Services Computing (SCC), San Francisco, CA, 2016, pp. 856-859.
+J. Chelladhurai, P. R. Chelliah, and S. A. Kumar, "Securing Docker Containers from Denial of Service (DoS) Attacks," 2016 IEEE International Conference on Services Computing (SCC), San Francisco, CA, 2016, pp. 856-859.
 doi: 10.1109/SCC.2016.123

 URL: http://ieeexplore.ieee.org.leo.lib.unomaha.edu/stamp/stamp.jsp?tp=&arnumber=7557545&isnumber=7557418

 -----

-Keywords: Product life cycle management, Computer security, Cost benefit analysis, Cloud computing, Linux, Containers, Virtual networks
+Keywords: Product life cycle management, Computer security, Cost-benefit analysis, Cloud computing, Linux, Containers, Virtual networks

 1. Problem Statement: Docker is being used more often and that increases the attack surface of a system that may be using docker.

 2. Research Question(s):

-    - What are the security concerns of using a Docker container not just in terms of interaction between containers or the base system?
+    - What are the security concerns of using a Docker container not just in terms of the interaction between containers or the base system?

 3. Contribution:

-    - The new security implications that Docker brings to a system are an area of great concern in the industy.
+    - The new security implications that Docker brings to a system are an area of great concern in the industry.

 4. Rationale: